Varsity (Cambridge): 1950s–1960s

 In the 1950s, Varsity's offices were in a former shop in St Edward's Passage, next door to the Arts Theatre.
-The second editor (after Newman) was David Widdicombe, a Queens' student who was also chairman of the Labour Club.
+The second editor (after Newman) was David Widdicombe, a Queens' College student who was also chairman of the Labour Club.
 In 1955, a one-off Oxford edition of the paper was produced by the then editor Michael Winner.
 Since then the paper has concentrated on the Cambridge audience.

 In 1956, the staff, worried about debts, questioned Varsity's legal status.
 Solicitors were consulted, who advised that any debts arising from its considerable turnover (advertising income, printing costs etc.) or damages awarded for libel etc. would be the personal responsibility of the current editor.
 Varsity was promptly converted into a limited liability company – "Varsity Publications Ltd", with a share capital of £100.
 50% of the shares were taken by the printers, 20% by the Don who was the senior treasurer and the rest, at £1 per head, by the staff at that time.